-We meet on an annual basis to discuss issues of common interest and to seek the advice and view of colleagues concerning matters related to conflicts of interest and ethics.
-These meetings are very beneficial to me as there are many Canadians who carry out legislative and executive responsibilities similar to the 58 Members of the Saskatchewan Legislative Assembly and I find it helpful to learn at the annual conference how my colleagues deal with issues that are common or unique to this aspect of our democratic process.
+The organization meets on an annual basis to discuss issues of common interest and to seek the advice and view of colleagues concerning matters related to conflicts of interest and ethics.
+These meetings are very beneficial as there are many Canadians who carry out legislative and executive responsibilities similar to the 58 Members of the Saskatchewan Legislative Assembly and it is helpful to learn at the annual conference how colleagues deal with issues that are common or unique to this aspect of the democratic process.